raj23manj/springBoot/jokesapp/README.md

     * BOM(common dependencies between microservices)
       * POM Difference from BOM
-        * it provides a curated set od dependencies, also common set of properties inherited
+        * it provides a curated set of dependencies, also common set of properties inherited
         * Does not set common plugins, common dependencies and common plugin configuration

       * BOM Configuration